 If you use Gmail, make sure to enable the “undo” feature for sending emails.
 That way if you send something, and catch a typo as it’s heading off, you can still cancel it before it’s too late and you sustain embarrassment!

 Follow ALL of the damn directions.
 Don’t shortcut.
-ALWAYS over deliver whenever you can; it will pay you dividends in the long run.
+ALWAYS over-deliver whenever you can; it will pay you dividends in the long run.
 Especially as a new virtual assistant, you want to get your name out there and you want to leave lasting positive impressions every step of the way.
 This doesn’t mean you should work for less than you’re worth, but it’s important to make your work known to keep your business running.
 Go above and beyond.
 Make lasting impressions that will result in repeat work or referrals.
 When it comes to your success, there’s no such thing as an overachiever.
 Go big, every time.

 Sometimes, it’s the everyday actions we don’t think about regularly that make all the difference.
 Take some time and self reflect; do you catch yourself doing these four things?
 You’re not alone!
-Others in your same shoes (here at the Uplevel Lounge) have made the effort and shifted out of these negative patterns!
+Others in your same shoes (here in the Uplevel Lounge) have made the effort and shifted out of these negative patterns!

 Put your best foot forward because clients notice effort (or lack thereof.)
 Similar to the “look good, feel good” mantra, when you make a conscious effort to do better, you’ll feel better about your work.